apache/hudi/website/versioned_docs/version-0.12.0/flink-quick-start-guide.md

 select * from t1;
 ```

-This query provides snapshot querying of the ingested data.
+This statement queries snapshot view of the dataset.
-Refer to [Table types and queries](/docs/concepts#table-types--queries) for more info on all table types and query types supported.
+Refers to [Table types and queries](/docs/concepts#table-types--queries) for more info on all table types and query types supported.

 ### Update Data